zfl1rice/strava-training-planner/docs/openai-planner.md

 reviewer and opt-in evaluation command.
 Weekly and review providers share the existing Responses transport.
 The weekly prompt now discourages duration padding, requires accurate intensity titles, and explains PROGRESS/HOLD/recovery semantics.
-Production live review jobs remain deferred; local review persistence is available.
+At this earlier checkpoint, only local review persistence was available.
+The current app has durable worker review jobs.

 This checkpoint connects a real provider to the existing planner contract.
 The worker uses the official OpenAI Node SDK and Responses API with Structured Outputs.
 The